 September 16, 2008

-I am proud to be a part of the Black Masculinity Project, a project of the National Black Programming Consortium (NBPC).
-Like many other filmmakers who applied for this, I was required to submit to them three ideas for a short documentary (10 minutes or less) that examined various aspects of black masculinity.
+I am proud to be a part of the Masculinity Project, a project of the National Black Programming Consortium (NBPC).
+Like many other filmmakers who applied for funding for the project, I was required to submit to them three ideas for a short documentary (10 minutes or less) that examined various aspects of black masculinity.
 Of the three ideas I had, NBPC chose the one that was actually a last minute idea.

 When I tell people about Barack & Curtis, most people's first reaction is laughter.
 Or, they'll say, "I know who Barack is, but who's Curtis?"
 After I explain who "Curtis" is and what the piece is about, people generally say, "Wow, now that sounds interesting.
 I can't wait to see it!"

 "Curtis" is rapper/mogul Curtis Jackson, aka 50 Cent.
 Yeah, I know what you're thinking.
 Why would I compare/contrast the masculinity of Barack Obama, an "upstanding" statesman-like presidential candidate, with 50 Cent, a "lowly" gangsta rapper, right?
-Well, because Barack Obama is THE MAN right now, who is shattering so many myths about black masculinity, and because 50 Cent, who was just named Forbes Magazine's top-earning rapper, currently embodies gangsta hip-hop masculinity like no other.
+Well, because Barack Obama is THE MAN right now, who is shattering so many myths about black masculinity, and because 50 Cent, who was just named Forbes Magazine's top-earning rapper, currently embodies gangsta Hip-Hop masculinity like no other.
 Both are successful Black men.
 Both are rock stars.
 Both are admired and feared.
-I thought that juxtaposing the two in a short doc would make for historic level conversations.
+I thought that juxtaposing the two in a short doc would make for interesting conversations about masculinity.

 I'm very happy with the final product, but I have to admit, I wish I could have made a much longer piece.
-I interviewed a lot of heavyweights who really know politics, gender, and hip-hop.
+I interviewed a lot of heavyweights who really know politics, gender, and Hip-Hop.
 Unfortunately, because the online piece had to be limited to 9 minutes and 58 seconds, I couldn't include them all.
-The piece you will see in October merely scratches the surface, and is a subject worthy of more time and attention.
+The final short film only scratches the surface, and is a subject worthy of more time and attention.

-The Black Masculinity Project and Barack & Curtis are scheduled to premiere online the first week of October.
-I want you to see some of the material that hit the cutting room floor, so I will release some of my favorite interviews and clips leading up to its launch.
-The first one starts this week.
+The Masculinity Project and Barack & Curtis premiered October, 2008.
+I want you to see some of the material that hit the cutting room floor, so I uploaded some raw footage clips on my YouTube page.

 I hope you'll watch Barack & Curtis online and then forward everywhere.
 Help spread the word by posting it to your blogs, social networking sites, websites, and listservs.
 Talk about it with your friends, co-workers, and family.